daniele-athome/hass-config/README.md

 * Don't use animated icons
 * Don't put too many cards on a view

-I tried pretty much every browser on the tablet and the fastest seems to be Chrome.
+The native Home Assistant app seems to work well enough.

 My views are pretty tailored to my tablet display: I made them so all content would fit and I wouldn't need to scroll up and down.